michael-lefebvre/m-sixteen/DEVLOG.md

 Set up PostCSS.
 Did minor tweaks to the the config file to accept nested rules.

-We now know how to distinguish execution context using `import.meta.env` and `import.meta.env.SSR`.
-This will be useful for permute rendering strategies, eg: use `Suspense` in the client only.
+~~We now know how to distinguish execution context using `import.meta.env` and `import.meta.env.SSR`.
+This will be useful for permute rendering strategies, eg: use `Suspense` in the client only.~~

+> [!WARNING]
+> Using `import.meta.SSR` will trigger an error while hydrating the app.
+> We can use `suppressHydrationWarning={true}` to prevent the error from being displayed, but the app will not be hydrated properly.
+> the recommended solution is to [do a two-pass rendering](https://react.dev/reference/react-dom/client/hydrateRoot#handling-different-client-and-server-content), but it makes the logic more complex.

 #### A note on the `prerender.js` script